 Monarda fistulosa, ‘Wild bergamot’

-A wild perennial, the wild bergamot produces showy lavender or pink blossoms throughout the summer months.
-Each flower cluster on its branch can produce between 20-50 flowers, and rests over brilliant green herbaceous foliage.
-There are multiple varieties of this plant, many of which have slightly different odors.
+A wild perennial, the wild bergamot bee balm produces showy lavender or pink blossoms throughout the summer months.
+Each flower cluster on its branch can produce between 20-50 tubular flowers, and rests over brilliant green herbaceous and fragrant foliage.
+There are multiple varieties of this bee balm plant, many of which have slightly different odors.
 In fact, Native American tribal people recognized at least four separate variations for their scents, each indicating different uses for the plant.

 Monarda media, ‘Purple bergamot’

-Typically found in swampier environments such as riverbeds, this perennial has lance-shaped leaves and square stalks.
-At the top of the stalk forms a large inflorescence in a reddish-purple hue, made up of many smaller flowers around a seed head.
+Typically found in swampier environments such as riverbeds, this perennial bee balm has lance-shaped leaves and square stalks.
+At the top of the stalk forms a large inflorescence in a reddish-purple hue, made up of many smaller tubular flowers around a seed head.
 While it is not a true bergamot any more than Monarda fistulosa or Mondarda didyma, it has a similar aroma to the bergamot orange used for scenting commercial teas.
-It is common throughout the eastern United States and into Canada.
+This frequently red bee balm is common throughout the eastern United States and into Canada.

 Monarda punctata, ‘Spotted beebalm’

 The spotted bee balm can be either an annual or a perennial depending on its environment.
 It seems to favor sandy soils with good drainage.
-The flower heads are stacks of flowers, each with its own bract, and are yellow with purple spots and occasionally purple petal-tips.
-The foliage is slender-leaved and bright green in hue.
+The flower heads are stacks of flowers, each with its own bract, and have a yellow with purple spotted flower color and occasionally purple petal-tips.
+The fragrant foliage of this bee balm is slender-leaved and bright green in hue.
 Monarda punctata is a major draw for beneficial bugs, especially beneficial predatory wasps.
 It has a thyme-like aroma.

 Bee Balm Care